-Join Brian Bradley for an in-depth discussion in this video Particle Age, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Particle Age, part of Learning Particle Flow in 3ds Max 2013.

 >> As we have already discussed, tasks in particle flow help us add or give intelligent direction to particles that have been birthed into a flow.
 What we want to do in this chapter is spend some time looking at a few of the more commonly used tests in order to help us become more familiar with both the general way in which test work and also the features and controls found on the specific test operators that we will take a look at.
 To help us to get started with this, we have in our style scene here an interesting little grinder type contraption that is being setup on our experimentation table with some animation key frames already applied to it.

 We also in fact have most of our particle system already in place which if I just pull up particle view using this six key I can enable and then play for you.
 Now, for the first few frames here we see that our effect plays back reasonably well, but due to the fact that the particles in this flow have been left with their default infinite life span, things start to slow down pretty quickly.
 The danger here of course is that should the number of frames on the time line be sufficiently high.

 In other words, considerably greater than the low count of 100 that we are working with here, then our workstation could be in danger, if you will pardon the irresistible pun of grinding to a halt as particles are added to but never get deleted from an event.
 The first thing we clearly need to do then is set up some kind of delete operation on the particles.
 One way of doing that and perhaps the easiest option available would be to place a delete operator inside the event.
 So, let's drag one of those from the depot and drop it into our event, placing it just below our force operator.